terminated-star/MotionCraft/README.md

 ## Goals

 - Be compatible with versions from 1.8.8 to the latest.
-- Be compatible with the oldest LTS version of java [with support](https://endoflife.date/java/).
+- Be compatible with the oldest LTS release of java [with support](https://endoflife.date/java/).
+(Currently Java 8)
 - Be compatible with multiple APIs.
 (Spigot, Minestom, and maybe Sponge, Fabric, and Forge.)
 - Be decently performant.